Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Sustainable Development Goals (SDGs)

-In a world increasingly aware of environmental and social challenges, the Sustainable Development Goals (SDGs) serve as a guiding light toward a fairer and more sustainable future.
-Adopted by the United Nations in 2015, these goals represent a universal call to action to end poverty, protect the planet, and ensure peace and prosperity for all by 2030.
+In a world increasingly aware of environmental and social challenges, the Sustainable Development Goals (SDGs) act as a shared roadmap towards a fairer and more sustainable future.
+Adopted by all United Nations Member States in 2015 as part of the 2030 Agenda, they represent a universal call to action to end poverty, protect the planet and ensure peace and prosperity for all by 2030.

 What are the Sustainable Development Goals?

-The Sustainable Development Goals (SDGs) are a set of 17 interconnected objectives designed to address the world’s most pressing challenges, from poverty eradication to climate action.
-Backed by 193 countries, they provide a common framework for governments, businesses, civil society, and individuals to work together toward a more sustainable future for everyone.
+The Sustainable Development Goals are a set of 17 interconnected goals, broken down into 169 targets, designed to address the world's most pressing challenges, from poverty eradication to climate action.
+Agreed by the 193 UN Member States, they provide a common framework for governments, businesses, civil society and individuals to work together towards a more sustainable future.

 The 17 Sustainable Development Goals